andrest/raw-dna-filter-for-analysis/README.md

 # DNA Variant Filter for Neuropsychiatric Analysis

-A simple script to extract relevant genetic variants from raw DNA testing data for educational analysis of brain chemistry, stress response, and drug metabolism.
+A universal script to extract relevant genetic variants from raw DNA testing data for educational analysis of brain chemistry, stress response, and drug metabolism.

 ## Quick Start